Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Frame-Settings.md

 Note that baked Reflection Probes use the Frame Settings at baking time only.
 After that, HDRP uses the baked texture without modifying it with updated Frame Settings.

-Note: If Virtual Texturing is disabled on your Editor, the Virtual Texturing setting is grayed-out.
+Note: If [Virtual Texturing](https://docs.unity3d.com/Documentation/Manual/svt-streaming-virtual-texturing.html) is disabled in your project, the **Virtual Texturing** setting is grayed-out.

 Frame Settings affect all Cameras and Reflection Probes.
 HDRP handles Reflection Probes in the same way it does Cameras, this includes Frame Settings.
 All Cameras and Reflection Probes either use the default Frame Settings or a Frame Settings Override to render the Scene.